 I can’t use a pronoun to reveal my sexuality either.
 If I say I have a girlfriend, I’m assumed to be lesbian.
 If I say I have a boyfriend, I’m assumed to be straight.
 The exception is for people who I’ve been friends with over a timespan in which I had partners of each sex.

 “…these bisexual women could not describe a distinct bisexual visual identity.
-Even when asked directly, participants struggled to talk about bisexual looks, and all of them stated that bisexual women are not recognisable from their appearance.
-This suggests that a bisexual look cannot be talked about because it does not exist” (p.
+Even when asked directly, participants struggled to talk about bisexual looks, and all of them stated that bisexual women are not recognizable from their appearance.
+This suggests that a bisexual look cannot be talked about because it does not exist” (Nikki Hayfield et al., 2013, p.
 176–177).

 Bisexual Visual Identity